 One area in which the more expensive Nitro subscription (i.e. not Nitro Classic) does offer value is for those who intend to purchase server boosts anyway.
 At a cost of $4.99 per boost, per month, if you were looking to pay for two boost subscriptions anyway then you might as well get a Nitro subscription and get all the additional Cosmetic and Performance upgrades as well, not to mention 30% off any additional boosts you buy.

 Discord can be a particularly difficult program to navigate, especially if you aren’t up to speed with all the intricate features it comes equipped with.
 For that reason, we’ve put a number of tutorials together showcasing some of the stand-out features of this great app.
 Below are some of the best – including some bug fixes.
+For an exhaustive list of all our Discord guides, grouped by category, take a look at our How To Use Discord page.

 - What is a Discord Server Boost and is it worth it?